Materials-Consortia/OPTIMADE/optimade.rst

      # OPTIMADE concepts

-     entry : names of type of resources served via OPTIMADE pertaining to data in a database. property : data item that pertains to an entry. val : value examples that properties can be.
+     entry : names of type of resources, served via OPTIMADE, pertaining to data in a database. property : data item that belongs to an entry. val : value examples that properties can be.
-           :val: is ONLY used when referencing values of actual properties, i.e., information that pertains to the database. type : data type of values.
+           :val: is ONLY used when referencing values of actual properties, i.e., information that belongs to the database. type : data type of values.
             MUST equal a valid OPTIMADE data type as listed and defined under `Data types`_.